rafaasimi/consuming-api/README.md

 - [X] Show the answer/information on the screen

 ## Back-end
-- [X] Serve my backend API with another API [jsonplaceholder](https://jsonplaceholder.typicode.com/)
+- [X] Serve my backend API with another API using [jsonplaceholder](https://jsonplaceholder.typicode.com/) with false data.
 - [X] Use axons
 - [X] Use try/catch